Nothing but Trouble (1991 film): Critical reception

 IGN named Nothing but Trouble as Dan Aykroyd's worst film.
 The film has also received praise, with Complex listing Nothing but Trouble as one of "25 Underrated 90s Comedies"; staff writer Matt Barone called it "a strangely magnetic cluster-fuck of a high-concept comedy".
 IFC listed Nothing but Trouble as one of "10 '90s Comedies That Really Need Sequels".

 Accolades

-In 1992, at the 12th Golden Raspberry Awards, Aykroyd received the Razzie Award for Worst Supporting Actor.
+In 1992, at the 12th Golden Raspberry Awards, Aykroyd received the Golden Raspberry Award Worst Supporting Actor, where the film was also nominated for Worst Picture, Worst Actress (Demi Moore for this film and The Butcher's Wife), Worst Supporting Actress (John Candy in drag), Worst Director and Worst Screenplay.
 It also took home Worst Picture at the 1991 Stinkers Bad Movie Awards.

 Response from cast and crew

-Chevy Chase disparaged the film, saying he only accepted the role of Thorne because of his friendship with Aykroyd.

 Bertila Damas said she enjoyed working with Demi Moore and Taylor Negron, but did not get along with Chase, who has a reputation for being difficult to work with.
 Dan Aykroyd defended the movie in a 2024 interview, calling it "a fun, very serviceable comedy" that was doomed by opening against The Silence of the Lambs and Sleeping with the Enemy.